SAP/fundamental-ngx/CREATE_RELEASE.md

 npx lerna version --conventional-graduate
 ```

-## 2. Prereleases
+## Prereleases

 `Prerelease`, aka `rc` releases are created automatically after every merge into the `main` branch.
 This is a fully
 automatic process, and the version of the release is determined using the conventional commits.

+While we are under `v1` stage, BREAKING CHANGES are incrementing the minor version, and the rest of the changes
+are incrementing the patch version.
+After we reach `v1`, BREAKING CHANGES will increment the major version, and
+the rest of the changes will increment the minor version or the patch, depending on the type of the change.

+Let's say the latest release was `0.40.0`, and you merged a PR with the `fix` commit type.
+In this case, the next
+version will be `0.40.1-rc.0` and ever subsequent merge will increment the `rc` version, until the next `Stable`
+release is created, after which the version without the `rc` will be created.
+If you merge a PR with the `BREAKING CHANGE`,
+then the next version will be `0.41.0-rc.0`, and the subsequent merges will increment the `rc` version, even if the PRs
+contain `BREAKING CHANGE` again.

-## 3. Hotfix releases
+## Hotfix releases

 `Hotfix` releases are also created automatically, but the difference from `Stable` is the source of the release.

-When you want to create a `Hotfix`, you need to checkout the tag, which will be enriched with the hotfix content.
-For example if your latest version is `v0.40.1` and after that release there have been numerous releases with the
+Let's go through the process of creating a hotfix:
-`v0.40.2-rc.*` tags, and you want to create a hotfix, which fixes `v0.40.1` with additional commit, but you do not
+Imagine that the latest release was 0.40.0, and you want to add one patch to that release, but you do not want to
-want to include all the changes from `v0.40.2-rc.*` releases, then you need to checkout the `v0.40.1` tag, and
+include all the changes from the 0.40.1 release to the latest RC release, which is 0.40.1-rc.\*.
+In this case you need
-cherry-pick a commit with the hotfix.
-Then you need to type in `npm run hotfix-release` and the release process will
-start.
-This is a fully automatic process, and the version of the release is determined using the conventional commits.
+to do the following:

+-   `git checkout v0.40.0`
+-   `git cherry-pick <commit-hash>` or make changes you want to make and commit them
+-   `npm run hotfix-release`

+After this, lerna determines that the next version should be `0.40.1`, and CI will create a release from the HEAD.
+CI also finds out that the `0.40.1` is newer than the latest RC release, which is `0.40.1-rc.*`, and updates the main
+branch version to `0.40.1`.
+Also it must be noted that the npm will mark this release as the `latest`.

+Now, let's imagine that the latest RC version was `0.41.0-rc.0`, and you want to create a hotfix for `0.40.0` release.
+In this case, you do the same exact steps, but the outcome is a little bit different.
+After the `npm run hotfix-release`
-In this situation, the version of the release will be `v0.40.2` and since the `v0.40.2` is newer than the main branch
+command, lerna determines that the next version should be `0.40.1`, but since the `0.40.1` is lower than the latest RC,
-version, `v0.40.2-rc.*`, the main branch will be updated to `v0.40.2` as well, but only with the version indicator,
-not the change itself.
-This ensures that after the next rc release on main, the versions will not collide.
-Also,
-this given `hotfix` will be marked as `latest` on npm.
+which is `0.41.0-rc.0`, the main branch version will not be updated, and the hotfix will be marked as `hotfix` on npm.

 Now, lets imagine that you want to downport functionality to `v0.39.8`, then you need to checkout the `v0.39.8` tag,
 and do all the changes you want to do.
 After that you need to type in `npm run hotfix-release` and the release